 For many businesses, the holiday season can make or break their bottom line.
-But, if you start your holiday campaigns early, utilize what you’ve learned in years past, and can tie it together with a good theme, you’ll be a holiday marketing guru in no time.
+But, if you start your digital marketing strategies early, utilize what you’ve learned in years past, and can tie it together with a good theme, you’ll be a holiday digital marketing guru in no time.

 Remember to leverage social media and find unique, interesting ways to showcase your brand and products.
 Using these tips, you can take full advantage of this time of the year.